 Who Was Richard Nixon?

-Born on January 9, 1913, in Yorba Linda, California, Richard Nixon was a Republican congressman who served as vice president under Dwight D. Eisenhower.
-Nixon ran for president in 1960 but lost to charismatic Massachusetts senator John F. Kennedy.
+Richard Nixon was a Republican congressman who served as vice president under Dwight D. Eisenhower.
+Nixon ran for president in 1960 but lost to charismatic Massachusetts Senator John F. Kennedy.
 Undeterred, Nixon returned to the race eight years later and won the White House by a solid margin.
 In 1974, he resigned rather than be impeached for covering up illegal activities of party members in the Watergate affair.
 He died on April 22, 1994, at age 81, in New York City.

 Early Life and Military Service